-Please examine your test very carefully before turning it in to the instructor or submitting online.
+Please examine your test very carefully before turning it into the instructor.
 Check to make sure you have completed all sections and questions.
 Once you turn in your test, you will not be able to get it back later to complete a section that you may have overlooked!